XFaramirX/Worldspace-for-iOS/README.md

 [Syncing Results with the WorldSpace Desktop Client](https://dequeuniversity.com/guide/attest-mobile/1.0/using/manual-testing/desktop/analyzing/)

 ## Test Using Calabash
-In XCode, build the "AttestiOSApp-cal" target for the simulator device that Calabash will use (iPhone 7 with iOS 11.0.1 is default for Calabash).
+In XCode, build the "AttestiOSApp-cal" target for the simulator device that Calabash will use (iPhone 7 is default for Calabash).

 Next, run Calabash as you normally would.
 If it hangs the first time you run it, exit out of Calabash and try again.